Want a Mortgage With 3 or 4 Applicants?

 How to get a mortgage with 3 or more people

-Your first step should be to find a mortgage broker who specialises in arranging mortgages where three or more people are involved.
-Make an enquiry with us and we will match you with an advisor who has these credentials.
+Your first step should be to find a mortgage broker specialising in arranging mortgages involving three or more people.
+Enquire with us, and we will match you with an advisor who has these credentials.

-Your handpicked mortgage broker will guide you through the following steps to full application:
+Your handpicked mortgage broker will guide you through the following steps to complete the application:

-• Getting the necessary paperwork ready.
-For multiple applicant mortgages, a lender will want to see proof of income, address and identity for all those applying – payslips (or certified accounts if self-employed), bank statements, copies of utility bills and I.D (passport or driving licence)
+- Getting the necessary paperwork ready.
+For multiple applicant mortgages, a lender will want to see proof of income, address and identity for all those applying – proof of income, such as payslips (or certified accounts if self-employed), bank statements, copies of utility bills and ID (passport or driving licence)

-• Downloading and optimising your credit reports.
-A lender will review all applicants’ credit records so it’s advised to check each before you apply in order to correct any inaccuracies or remove outdated information in advance.
+- Downloading and optimising your credit reports.
+A lender will review all applicants’ credit records, so you are advised to check each before you apply to correct any inaccuracies or remove outdated information in advance.

 We're so confident in our service, we guarantee it.